 I sometimes wish I went this way, but really I went with option 2.

 Impose some hard limits on your maximum home size (and price.)

 To do so, base your mortgage approval on just half your income or one person’s salary if you’re buying with a partner.
 (Whichever Is less.)
 Bank approvals are based on their “calculations” that you can pay your mortgage AND survive based on your income.
 This way, the other chunk can be your spending and investing money.
 (Woohoo!)

 Bonus – if your partner decides to quit (or retire early like my wife) it’s not really stressful.
 You’ve planned for it.

 So you might be reading this and realizing that you’re already in this crappy situation.
 At this point, you have three choices.

 The very bad: Stay the course and go bankrupt if anything goes awry.

-However… broken bones get expensive, so I hope you don’t play any sports.
+However… broken knee caps get expensive, so I recommend you pay your bills.

 The bad: Slog it out for the next 30 years of your life.